 20. Draconian policies.
 Ocean boiling is responsible for most of the draconian security policies I've seen over the course of my career.
 It helps to understand which policies and practices actually contribute to improving security, and which ones just make ocean boilers feel better.

 Black Hat Asia returns to Singapore with hands-on technical Trainings, cutting-edge Briefings, Arsenal open-source tool demonstrations, top-tier solutions and service providers in the Business Hall.
-Click for information on the conference and to register.Josh (Twitter: @ananalytical) is an experienced information security leader with broad experience building and running Security Operations Centers (SOCs).
-Josh is currently co-founder and chief product officer at IDRRA and also serves as security advisor to ExtraHop.
-Prior to ...
+Click for information on the conference and to register.Josh (Twitter: @ananalytical) is currently Director of Product Management at F5.
+Previously, Josh served as VP, CTO - Emerging Technologies at FireEye and as Chief Security Officer for nPulse Technologies until its acquisition by FireEye.
+Prior to joining nPulse, ...
 View Full Bio